terraform-linters/tflint/README.md

 ```

 ## Configuration
-By default, TFLint loads `.tflint.hcl` under the current directory.
+By default, TFLint loads `.tflint.hcl` according to the following priority:

+- Current directory (`./.tflint.hcl`)
+- Home directory (`~/.tflint.hcl`)

 The configuration file is described in [HCL](https://github.com/hashicorp/hcl), and options available on the command line can be described in advance.
 Following example:

 ```hcl
 config {